Biscoint/biscoint-api-node/README.md

 Biscoint is a cryptocurrency marketplace that allows trading BTC in multiple brazilian exchanges with a single account.

+## Example

+Check out [biscoint-arbitrage-bot](https://github.com/Biscoint/biscoint-arbitrage-bot), for it showcases the use of many of the methods in this library in an arbitrage bot application.

 ## Install with NPM

 ```bash